-- Students have a right to learn in safety.
-Where students are not safe their capacity to learn is affected. - Adults, in the setting of the school, have a right to teach and work in safety.
-Where adults do not feel safe they cannot teach and work effectively. - All members of the school community have a right to respectful, fair and decent treatment. - We value diversity and tolerance.
+-----Students have a right to learn in safety.
+Where students are not safe their capacity to learn is affected.

+- All members of the school community have a right to respectful, fair and decent treatment. - We value diversity and tolerance.
 Despite our differences (ability, gender, race, appearance or background) we can learn and work together in a productive way. - We believe that individuals who have been harmed by bullying need to be believed and protected from further harm. - We believe that the harm done by bullying can be repaired, in general, through taking educative, non-punitive responses, which aim at restoring the balance in relationships, which have been affected by bullying. - We also believe that in the case of repeat offences, firm and unequivocal action needs to be taken, such as suspension or in severe instances exclusion from the school.